Here’s what to expect during labor for first time moms, plus all the best tips to make giving birth easier and your recovery faster.

 RELATED: The Ultimate First Time Mom Baby Registry Checklist

-1. Send the baby to the nursery
+1. Send the baby to the nursery.

 You’ll want to take advantage of the chance to sleep quietly since you’re not going to get that at home.

-And I personally feel so much safer having a trained professional watching over my baby while I sleep.
+And I feel so much safer having a trained professional watching over my baby while I sleep.

-2. Take your pain medication
+2. Take your pain medication.

-Remember those after-cramps I talked about?
+Remember those after-cramps I mentioned?

 Just take the meds.
 You’ll feel so much better if you do.

-3. Ask for prune juice
+3. Ask for prune juice.

 As for the bowel movement fiasco, just ask for prune juice!

-My nurse was so on top of this with my second delivery and basically forced me to drink some and I was so glad that she did.
+My nurse was so on top of this with my second delivery and practically forced me to drink some and I was so glad that she did.
 It was much easier the second time.
 No pain.
 No thoughts of ripping my stitches.